 The wave-particle duality is that some electromagnetic radiation phenomena appear more like particle interactions than wave interactions despite the fact that electromagnetism has long been confirmed as wave-like, and conversely, some particle phenomena at an atomic scale are wave-like.

 Albert Einstein pointed out some observed characteristics of the photoelectric effect could be explained if EMR acts like particles whose energy is related to the wave's frequency.
-Photon is the term given to such a particle of EMR.
+(Photon is our term for such a particle of EMR.)
 Louis de Broglie later explored the converse as a hypothesis, i.e., that particles have a similar wave-like aspect (matter waves, with the de Broglie wavelength), and uncovered in it a means to carry out quantum-mechanical calculations for the behavior of particles.
 Wave-like behavior was subsequently confirmed in particle experiments, e.g., producing situations where the behavior of electrons appeared like waves rather than particles.